JetBrains/kotlin-web-site/docs/topics/k2-compiler-migration-guide.md

 ## How to roll back to the previous compiler

-To use the previous compiler in Kotlin 2.0.0, either:
+To use the previous compiler in Kotlin %kotlinEapVersion%, either:

 * In your `build.gradle.kts` file, [set your language version](gradle-compiler-options.md#example-of-setting-a-languageversion) to `1.9`.